 Do Bed Bugs Drown in Water?

-You may think that washing your clothes on any temperature is good enough because bed bugs don’t swim, right?
+You may think that washing your clothes at any temperature is good enough because bed bugs don’t swim, right?
 Wrong!

 While bed bugs don’t swim, they are capable of floating and surviving going through the washing machine.
 Some bed bugs may die from drowning, but it’s far from guaranteed.